ciaramccarthy1/SE-stratified-transmission-models/README.md

 # Project overview
 This modelling framework is part of Work Package 4 (WP4) of the Winter Pressures project.
-The project aims to quantify inequality in health impacts and in primary care of respiratory infections in England during winter using electronic health records accessed through OpenSAFELY. https://www.opensafely.org/approved-projects/172/.
+The project aims to quantify inequality in health impacts and primary care of respiratory infections in England during winter using electronic health records accessed through OpenSAFELY. https://www.opensafely.org/approved-projects/172/.
-WP4 aims to use transmission modelling approaches applied to winter epidemics of three main respiratory viruses to evaluate how demographic factors and unequal vaccination coverage affect respiratory virus transmission in different population groups and how these could be mitigated thorugh targetted vaccination.
+WP4 aims to use transmission modelling approaches to evaluate how demographic factors and unequal vaccination coverage affect respiratory virus transmission in winter in different population groups and how these could be mitigated thorugh targetted vaccination.
 As the first stage, we have extended existing dynamic transmission models for influenza, COVID-19 and RSV, used previously in the UK for vaccine decision making, to include stratification by socioeconomic quintile.